Cabarete North Coast, Dominican Republic Travel Guide

 Wi-Fi is widely available and for the most part reliable in hotels, guesthouses, restaurants, and cafes.

 Spanish is the official language.
-English is common in tourist-oriented businesses but less common outside these areas.
+English is widely spoken in tourist-businesses aimed at but less common outside these areas.

 Learn a few Spanish phrases.
 Local people appreciate the effort, and it enriches your experience.